OperationCode/operationcode_old_site/blog/_posts/2017-04-06-veteran-employment-through-technology-education-courses-act.markdown

 Operation Code believes that all service members, veterans and their families should have access to career paths in software development and we will continue to work with our elected representatives to ensure that our voices are heard.

-Please join us in supporting common sense legislation that streamlines educational access to our nation’s finest at: [http://vettec.operationcode.org/](http://vettec.operationcode.org/).
+We've created a landing page to share more about the bill, how you can help, and companies that support the bill.
+Common sense legislation that streamlines educational access to our nation’s finest should be something we can all get behind.
+Visit [http://vettec.operationcode.org/](http://vettec.operationcode.org/) today.
+Thank you.

+Together we are Operation Code.

-_Read more about the VET Act in [USA Today](https://www.usatoday.com/story/news/politics/2017/04/05/kevin-mccarthy-wants-va-provide-free-high-tech-courses-vets/100096868/)
+_Read more about the VET TEC Act in [USA Today](https://www.usatoday.com/story/news/politics/2017/04/05/kevin-mccarthy-wants-va-provide-free-high-tech-courses-vets/100096868/)_